Moist carrot cake cupcakes with light crumbs, topped with delicious tangy cream cheese frosting -…

 - Caster Sugar

-- Dairy Cream (At least 35% fats): I used Elle & Vire whipping cream here.
+- Dairy Cream (At least 35% fats): I am using Elle & Vire whipping cream.
+I find this brand of dairy cream whips up better for me.

 - Icing Sugar

 - Strawberries: I have used about 8 pcs of Korean strawberries inside, and 3 pcs of strawberries (halved) to be placed on the roll cake for deco.
-The amount of strawberries to be used will also depend on the size of your strawberries.
+The amount to be used will also depend on the size of your strawberries, so prepare 1 punnet of strawberries to be safe.

 Making the Sponge Batter